Gary Karr - World’s Leading Solo Bassist

 INTRO: This article was written for one of Gary's last touring performances, a concert with the Vancouver Island Symphony in Nanaimo, British Columbia, Canada, in 2001.
 He was so well received that he had encore after encore.
 The audience just loved him.
 Gary was wonderful to interview, so full of enthusiasm and caring.
 While I wrote the article I sat at a computer overlooking snow-laden mountains in Christina Lake, BC, the full moon rising above and lighting up the brilliant white snow, a glass of wine beside me.
 I was fully enjoying the moment along with the story about Gary Karr and chocolate and his amazing career.
 At that very time Gary was rehearsing, standing in his full-length window watching that same full moon reflect off the water in the Juan De Fuca Strait.
 It was magic, pure magic.
 As is his music and the deep rich sounds of his double bass.

 “If chocolate could sing, it would sound like a double bass,” said the world’s leading solo bassist and chocoholic Gary Karr when asked how he knew the bass was his instrument.
 “That was my thought the day I first pulled the bow across the strings.
 It sounded like chocolate.
 If it weren’t for the double bass I’d weigh 500 pounds - I get my chocolate fix by playing a note.”

 That was reason number two.
 The first - he was born into the seventh generation of a family of bass players.
 “I was surrounded by music.
 My sister played harp.
 Funny how we both chose such large instruments.
 Our family was the first in the neighbourhood to have a station wagon.
 We needed a big car to lug the instruments around.”

 Karr’s guest appearance with the Vancouver Island Symphony on Saturday, Feb.
-17, not only coincides with the chocolate week of the year, Valentine’s, it marks a reunion of Karr and Maestro Marlin Wolfe who first met in 1961 in Aspen, Colorado.
-Karr has not seen Wolfe since.
+17, not only coincided with the chocolate week of the year, Valentine’s, it marked a reunion of Karr and the late Maestro Marlin Wolfe who first met in 1961 in Aspen, Colorado.
+Karr had not seen Wolfe since.
 “When he called me, I couldn’t believe it.”